 Students are required to take a full course load on all approved programs.
-Students who, for medical or other serious reasons, may need to withdraw from a class abroad must obtain permission from the on-site academic director and the Office of International Academic Affairs.
+Students who, for medical or other serious reasons, may need to withdraw from a class abroad must obtain permission from the on-site academic director and Study Abroad.

 Fulfilling Requirements Abroad

-Credits earned abroad on Haverford's approved programs do count toward the 32 course credit requirement.
-Courses abroad may fulfill major, minor and concentration requirements; approval rests solely with the departmental major, minor or concentration advisers.
-Students should contact their advisors in advance of studying abroad to discuss their transferring credit options while abroad (with all specifics possible at the time).
+Credits earned abroad on Haverford's approved programs do count toward the 32-course credit requirement.
+Courses abroad may fulfill major, minor, and concentration requirements.
+Approval rests solely with the departmental major, minor or concentration advisers.
+Students should contact their advisors in advance of studying abroad to discuss their transferring credit options while abroad using all specifics possible at the time.
 In order to receive major, minor or concentration credit, students should bring back their course descriptions, notebooks, reading lists, assignments, papers, tests, exams, research materials, etc. for their advisers to review.
-Students on Haverford's approved programs may also fulfill the humanities, social sciences, natural sciences, quantitative and language requirements (see below) during their time abroad.
-Elective credits are monitored by Dean Mancini, who maintains a list of pre-approved elective credits offered at our partner institutions.
+Students on Haverford's approved programs may also fulfill the humanities, social sciences, natural sciences, quantitative and language requirements during their time abroad.
+Elective credits are monitored by the Office of International Academic Programs in collaboration with the Registrar's Office.

-No matter the number of credits earned abroad, students must compete a total of 24 credits (of the 32) in the four college community (Haverford, Bryn Mawr, Swarthmore and the University of Pennsylvania) during the academic year.
-Thus, students going abroad for one year, may not reduce their course load if they have APs and summer school credit.
+No matter the number of credits earned abroad, students must complete a total of 24 credits (of the 32) in the Quaker Consortium (Haverford, Bryn Mawr, Swarthmore, and the University of Pennsylvania) during the academic year.
+Students going abroad for one year may not reduce their course load if they have APs and summer school credit.
 Students must also be in residence for 6 semesters and must take 8 of the 32 at Haverford College.

 All students participating in an English-language program in a non-English speaking host country are required to take a course in the native language at their proficiency level for the entire duration of their stay in that country.
-Please note that not all programs offering language courses fulfill Haverford's language requirement.
+Not all programs offering language courses fulfill Haverford's language requirement.
 Students may fulfill the language requirement by successful completion (grade C or above) of one semester of intensive language study at any one of the approved programs listed as Fulfilling Language Requirement.